ShenyiQinxin/spring-note/DependencyInjection.md

 ## Dependency Injection Summary

--   Your object is handed what it needs to work
+-   Your object is working for what it needs to
     – Frees it from the burden of resolving its dependencies – Simplifies your code, improves code reusability

 -   Promotes programming to interfaces